tremby/snapmixer/README.md

 Todo
 ----

-Things I want to implement:
+Things I want to implement, but may take a while to get to (patches welcome):

-- Scrolling if there isn't enough screen space.
+- Scrolling if there isn't enough screen space ([#13](https://github.com/tremby/snapmixer/issues/13)).
-- Scrolling on the error overlay.
+- Scrolling on the error overlay ([#14](https://github.com/tremby/snapmixer/issues/14)).

 Things I think would be neat, but which I have no motivation to implement: